romikoops/polaris_clone/client/Style.md

 ## Camel case

 `
-Source: 'XML HTTP request' Option1: 'XmlHttpRequest'	Option2: 'XMLHTTPRequest' `
+Source: 'XML HTTP request'
+`

+`
+Output: 'XmlHttpRequest'
+`

 ## Single vs multiline

+multiline if more than one attribute and longer than 80 chars

 `
 <div className={CONTAINER} onClick={onClick}>